justbeinggfrank/fastify-auth-boilerplate/README.md

 - CORS to control which domains can access API
 - Log file that can be used for monitoring
 - Limited Payload Size
+- Centralized Error Handling: used a global error handler to catch and format errors consistently.
 ---

 ## 📁 Project Structure